AnyLog-co/documentation/high availability.md

 <pre>
 !archive_dir
 </pre>
-The subdirectories partition the files by days usinf the following hierarchy: Year --> Month --> Day.
+The subdirectories of the archive partition the files by days using the following hierarchy: Year --> Month --> Day.
 Users can navigate in the hiereachy using the ***get directories*** and ***get files*** commands.
-The example below navigates from the root to list the files ingested on April 4th, 2021:
+The example below retrieves the list of files ingested on April 4th, 2021:
 <pre>
 get files !archive_dir/21/04/04
 </pre>